prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 Note: You can use socket-io handshake to forward authenticated user to following events listener

-Warning: At the moment I'm writing this article, using the `auth.use('api').check()` looks like not working for the `Api Tokens` authentication mode.
-Anyway using the `auth.use('api').authenticate()` will do the job just beware of catching the exception.

 ```ts
 import AdonisServer from '@ioc:Adonis/Core/Server';
 import { Server } from 'socket.io';